Harlow Museum and Walled Gardens

 It is surrounded by the beautiful Walled Gardens which were originally the kitchen gardens for the great house and the famous families which lived there.

-Our four main Galleries tell the story of Harlow over four periods: from recent times and the story of how modern Harlow was designed and built, through the Victorians, Stuart and Tudor times, reaching back through the middle ages to the remarkable Roman finds in the local area/
+Our four main Galleries tell the story of Harlow over four periods: from recent times and the story of how modern Harlow was designed and built, through the Victorians, Stuart and Tudor times, reaching back through the middle ages to the remarkable Roman finds in the local area.
+Our new Living History Gallery shows how we explore and explain history through archeology, conservation work, displays and exhibitions.

-It’s a great place to spend a contented and enjoyable morning or afternoon – you can always bring a picnic and we have a coffee machine and tables for visitors’ use on site.
+Harlow Museum is a great place to spend a contented and enjoyable morning or afternoon – you can always bring a picnic and we can offer simple refreshments at excellent prices Parking is easy on site and we have accessible entrances all on one level.

-For children, there is always something to do: our Time Detectives workshops on Saturdays are great fun and introduce the exciting world of history to the next generation of archeologists and researchers!
+For children, there is always something to do: our Time Detectives workshops on Saturdays are great fun and our new yh group offers special opportunities to explore history for the next generation of archeologists and researchers!

 Where can I find out more?